ComposableFi/composable-cosmos/x/transfermiddleware/spec/readme.md

 In this case, the IBC application is `transfer` module in ibc-go.

 ## How is it working
-As we want a shared total supply between Banksy and Picasso, token transfers from Picasso to Banksy via IBC will not have the `ibc/` denom prefix.
+As we want a shared total supply between Centauri and Picasso, token transfers from Picasso to Centauri via IBC will not have the `ibc/` denom prefix.
 Instead, the native token in Picasso, PICA, should be used.

 We have introduced an IBC middleware module to lock `ibc/` tokens and mint native tokens.
 This module handles middleware processes when executing the ICS26 implementation of IBC transfer, including SendPacket, OnRecvPacket, OnAcknowledgementPacket, and OnTimeoutPacket.